todthomson/intro-to-linux-dotnetcore-docker/Step1.md

   f.
 Click __continue__ to begin the process of installing your new Linux system.

+  ![25-who-are-you](Step1/25-who-are-you.png)

     __Note:__ While you wait, expand the lower section to take a look at the installation _under the hood_.
 Also _use the left and right arrows_ to explore some user-facing parts of your new Ubuntu install.

-  ![25-who-are-you](Step1/25-who-are-you.png)

-9. Once see the message __installation complete__ click _restart now_.
+9. Once you see the message __installation complete__ click _restart now_.

 ## End of step 1